 “Puppy energy needs are highest before four months and gradually decrease to adult amounts over the next two to twelve months, depending on the breed,” says Dr. Cailin Heinze, assistant professor of nutrition at Cummings School of Veterinary Medicine at Tufts University.

-As different breeds reach adulthood faster than others, it’s recommended that you check in with your veterinarian on when it is safe to take a dog off of puppy food and transition to an adult dog food, such as Tylee’s human-grade beef recipe frozen dog food, or change his diet for any reason.
+As different breeds reach adulthood faster than others, it’s recommended that you check in with your veterinarian on when it is safe to take a dog off of puppy food and transition to an adult dog food or change his diet for any reason.

 “The other thing that can affect calorie needs considerably is spaying or neutering,” Heinze says.
 “Calorie needs can decrease by 20 percent within a few days after surgery and so the amount fed should be adjusted to maintain weight.
 If you spay or neuter your dog as a puppy, you should look for a lower calorie puppy food, not switch to an adult food.”